assarbad/premake-4.x-stable/README.rst

 This is a friendly fork of `premake/premake-4.x
 <https://github.com/premake/premake-4.x>`_.

-I usually send pull requests to Jason, but I realize that not all of my changes may be suitable or desirable.
-So I keep a separate branch.
+I usually sent pull requests to Jason, but I realize that not all of my changes may be suitable or desirable.
+So I kept a separate branch.

+Meanwhile Jason seems to have moved on to `premake5<https://github.com/premake/premake-core>`_.

 Downloads
 ---------